Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 in much more detail, so I decided to reverse engineer the BLE comms, and build my own interface in Python.
 As one does...

-First, we need to understand the BLE protocol, and the tools we'll be using.
+First, we need to understand the basics of BLE, and the tools we'll be using.

 ## The Protocol: BLE GATT

 BLE (Bluetooth Low Energy) is a wireless communication technology for short-range comms between devices.
-BLE supports multiple protocols with different degrees of flexibility, data throughput, energy usage, etc.
+BLE supports multiple profiles with different degrees of flexibility, data throughput, energy usage, etc.

-The BLE protocol we are interested in is GATT (Generic Attribute Profile); it is -AFAIK- the most commonly used on wireless devices for control and monitoring.
+The BLE protocol we are interested in is GATT (Generic Attribute Profile); it is -AFAIK- the most commonly used on wireless devices to exchange arbitrary data.
 It is highly specified to facilitate interoperability, which plays to our advantage in the reverse engineering process.